Eebbu/Easty/items/report.md

    * Code: [Class X, entire file](https://gitlab.cecs.anu.edu.au/comp2100/group-project/ga-23s2/-/blob/main/items/media/_examples/Dummy.java#L22-43) and Class Y, ...
    * [Class B](../src/path/to/class/file.java#L30-85): methods A, B, C, lines of code: 30 to 85
    * Description of your implementation: ... <br>
-2. [Data-Profile] Created a ProfileActivity that displays name and email addresses of the user(easy).
+2. [Data-Profile] Created a ProfileActivity that displays name, email addresses profile picture of the user.
+It also has a signout button.(easy)
    * Code: [Class ProfileActivity, methods onActivityResult(), uploadImageToFirebase(), showing userdetails](https://gitlab.cecs.anu.edu.au/u7705128/gp-24s1/-/blame/main/src/app/src/main/java/com/example/eatsy/ProfileActivity.java?ref_type=heads#L47-220).
-   * Description of the code.
+   * Description of the code: The Json file users_without_password.json stores all the user details.
+This file was later read, serialized and the user data is stores in terms of hashmap where is email is the key.
+So, email was obtained from firebase and using that as the key, we got username(value) and data was displayed.
+     For profile picture, we used onclickListener for a button that opens gallery upon clicking.
+Then, we used a method, onActivityResult that passes uri of the image in the data and then it is replaced with the image icon.
+     Then we uploaded the image to the firebase.

 Feature Category: Search-related features <br>